The Lion of Thebes

 The Lion of Thebes (Il leone di Tebe, Hélène, reine de Troie) is a peplum film written and directed by Giorgio Ferroni.

 Plot

-When the Greek army conquers Troy, Helen is exiled from her city.
+When the Greek army conquers Troy, Helen is exiled from the city.
 Her loyal guard Arion and Helene ends up shipwrecked on the shores of Egypt, they meet a caravan in the desert and escape from them to Thebes.
 In the Egyptian city, the Pharaoh Ramses falls in love with Helen, and this ends up making her numerous enemies during her stay in Egypt.
 She ends up being blamed for the assassination of Ramses, and its up to Arion to save her from those who wish to harm her.